Western Canada Bootblack Information

 What is the Western Canada Bootblack Title?

-The Western Canada Bootblack (WCBB) is a regional contest in its third year.
+The Western Canada Bootblack (WCBB) is a regional contest in its fourth year.
 We are not officially connected to any other contest, however, should a titleholder wish to continue on internationally, we’re absolutely supportive of their wish and will assist in making that a reality.

 WCBB titleholders serve as ambassadors for the history and practice of bootblacking and boot play for their region; for the broader Leather family; and, when traveling abroad, for their Canadian Leather community.
 Titleholders are encouraged to attend Leather, queer, and BDSM community events in the region to promote the WCBB contest and philosophy, spread kinship, and to reach out to those who are interested or curious about the Leather/fetish/bootblacking community, our history and traditions.